What To Do When a Client Refuses to Pay

 4. Reach Out to Your Client re: Late Payment

-If you choose to reach out to your client yourself, you want to keep it professional and fact-based.
+If you choose to reach out to your client yourself (sharing more about reaching out to your client yourself here!), you want to keep it professional and fact-based.
 I know you feel a lot of different things right now — but that’s to chat with your friend or mentor about, not your client.

 How You Communicate